timosalm/tap-spring-developer-workshop/workshop/content/exercises/externalized-configuration.md

 value:
   config.import: "optional:configtree:${SERVICE_BINDING_ROOT}/spring-properties/"
 ```
-Removing the `optional:` prefix will cause the application to fail if it is unable to connect to the Config Server.
+Removing the `optional:` prefix will cause the application to fail if it is unable to find the directory.

 To apply the changes, we have to update the Workload in the environment and commit the updated source code.
 ```terminal:execute